Friday, Simtember 9, 2416 | Silverton Family Estate | Bay City, Califorsimia

 “What are you saying?
 Aliens are experimenting on Sims at RRS?”
 I puzzled.

 “I don’t know if it’s quite that simple.
 EXCES has only really shown up in the last thirty years or so and we still don’t know much about it.
 There are a handful of us in the medical and scientific research field who believe that alien-hybrids live among us, but the result of alien-Sim births is devastating.
-We believe 1 in every 1000 Sim-alien hybrid births is affected by EXCES, but the cases have exploded over the past decade.
+We believe one in every thousand Sim-alien hybrid births is affected by EXCES, but the cases have exploded over the past decade.
 The more we find, the more the government wants it covered up, and most respected doctors in the field believe it’s a hoax.”

 “What is?”
 I asked.